kamperh/globalphone_awe/readme.md

 To install `speech_dtw` (required for same-different evaluation) and `shorten` (required for processing audio), run `./install_local.sh`.

+You can install all the other dependencies in a conda environment by running:

+    conda env create -f environment.yml
+    conda activate tf1.13

 Extract speech features
 -----------------------
 Update the paths in `paths.py` to point to the data directories.
-If you are using docker, `paths.py` will already point to the mounted directories.
 Extract MFCC features in the `features/` directory as follows:

     cd features
     ./extract_features.py SP

 You need to run `extract_features.py` for all languages; run it without any arguments to see all 16 language codes.

+UTD pairs can also be analysed here, by running e.g.:

+    ./analyse_utd_pairs.py SP

 Evaluate frame-level features using the same-different task